FlorianxJ/Poorly-programmed-jpg-viewer/README.md

 If you wanna improve it just do so i am gonna have all the code uploaded in the Jpg reader .txt file.

-For the Java version applies the same prinziple, but it can by default also acces
+For the Java version applies the same prinziple, but it can by default also acces .png files.